fanglingsu/vimb/commands.md

   - `:shortcut-add gh=https://github.com/$0/$1`
     to build url from given parameters.
 Can be called ':open gh fanglingsu vimb'.

-\:shortcut-remove *SHORTCUT*
+\:shortcut-remove *shortcut*
-: Remove the search engine to the given *SHORTCUT*.
+: Remove the search engine to the given *shortcut*.

-\:shortcut-default *SHORTCUT*
+\:shortcut-default *shortcut*
-: Set the shortcut for given *SHORTCUT* as the default.
-It doesn't matter if the *SHORTCUT* is already in use or not to be able to set it.
+: Set the shortcut for given *shortcut* as the default.
+It doesn't matter if the *shortcut* is already in use or not to be able to set it.

 ## handlers
 {:#handlers}

 Handlers allow specifying external scripts to handle alternative URI methods.

-\:handler-add *HANDLER=COMMAND*
+\:handler-add *handler=cmd*
-: Adds a handler to direct *HANDLER* links to the external COMMAND.
-The COMMAND can contain one placeholder %s that will be filled by the full URI given when the command is called.
+: Adds a handler to direct *cmd* links to the external *cmd*.
+The *cmd* can contain one placeholder %s that will be filled by the full URI given when the command is called.
 : Examples: